tiny-bow/ribbon-language/plan.md

 ### 1.3.
 The `interface_hash`: Canonical Binary Representation and Merkle Hashing

-The `interface_hash` in the SMA header is the cornerstone of incremental compilation.
-This approach replaces earlier, more fragile ideas with a cryptographically robust method.

-**The hash must be an absolutely deterministic, canonical, and compact representation of a module's public ABI and API.**
+The `interface_hash` is the cornerstone of incremental compilation.
+Its **sole purpose** is to be a cryptographic fingerprint of the module's **public contract (API/ABI)**.
+The build orchestrator uses this hash for one thing only: to answer the question, "Has the public-facing part of this module changed in a way that requires reverse-dependencies to be recompiled?"

 *   It **must change** if a public function's signature (including its full, inferred effect row), a public struct's layout, or any other aspect of the public contract changes.
 *   It **must not change** if private implementation details, comments, or formatting are modified.

-To achieve this, the `FrontendService` will generate a **Canonical Binary Representation (CBR)** for every public symbol.
+To achieve this, the `FrontendService` will generate a **Canonical Binary Representation (CBR)** derived *only* from the public interface.
 The final `interface_hash` is a Merkle-style hash of the entire public API, making it compositional and efficient.

 **The `interface_hash` Algorithm:**

 1.  **Full Module Analysis:** The `FrontendService` performs a full analysis of the entire module, including private implementations.
-This is crucial to correctly infer the complete effect rows of all public functions.
+This is crucial to correctly infer the complete types and effect rows of all public functions.

 2.  **Build CBRs for Public Symbols:** A CBR is a tree of normalized, ABI-relevant data.
 The service traverses the public-facing `ir.Node` graph for each public symbol and recursively generates its CBR.